2016 Summer Olympics ticket scandal: John Delaney, et al.

 On 21 August, Brazilian police conducted an early morning raid at the Irish office in the Olympic village.
 They confiscated the passports of three OCI members; Team Ireland Chef de Mission Kevin Kilty, OCI Secretary General Dermot Henihen and OCI chief executive Stephen Martin.
 They also confiscated electronic equipment and unused Olympic tickets.
 The other names on the warrant included OCI officials Linda O'Reilly and Willie O'Brien, the man who had earlier replaced Hickey as president.

 The passports of Team Ireland Chef de Mission Kevin Kilty, OCI Secretary General Dermot Henihen and OCI chief executive Stephen Martin were subsequently returned as they were deemed to be of no further interest to the investigation.

 Brazilian police were also given permission to seize a sixth passport, that of Football Association of Ireland (FAI) chief executive John Delaney, who is also OCI vice-president and was a prominent figure in Irish sport.

 Investigations

 Non-statutory inquiry

-A non-statutory inquiry headed by retired High Court judge, Mr Justice Carroll Moran, to investigate the issue was announced on 24 August.
+A non-statutory inquiry headed by retired High Court judge, Mr Justice Carroll Moran, to investigate the issue was announced on 24 August 2016.
+The "Moran report" was published in August 2017.

 OCI review

-On 25 August, the OCI announced data security firm Espion to secure, copy and seal the OCI server and all OCI electronic data.
+On 25 August 2016, the OCI announced data security firm Espion to secure, copy and seal the OCI server and all OCI electronic data.
 The following day, the OCI announced it had appointed auditors Grant Thornton to conduct its own review of the issue.

-On 9 September the OCI announced, that it had chosen Deloitte to review the manner in which the OCI is governed under its current constitution.
+On 9 September 2016, the OCI announced that it had chosen Deloitte to review the manner in which the OCI is governed under its current constitution.